sodadata/docs/soda-cl/freshness.md

 ### Details and limitations
 * Out-of-the-box, freshness checks *only* work with columns that contain data types TIMESTAMP or DATE.
-However, you can apply a freshness check to TEXT type data using the following syntax to cast the column:
+However, though it does not universally apply to all data sources, you *may* be able to apply a freshness check to TEXT type data using the following syntax to cast the column:
 {% include code-header.html %}
 ```yaml
 checks for dim_product: